kwilkins/dnd/west-marches/down-time-actions.md

 Downtime options:
 * Look badass(level 0)
-* Buy xp, 1-to-1 for silver, can ascend to level 6 OR the level your highest character has achieved, which ever is lower
+* Buy xp, 1-to-1 for silver, can ascend to level 6 OR the level your highest character has achieved, which ever is lower.(level 2)

-Improve this feature to level 2 to gain the following feature:
+Improve this feature to level 3 to gain the following feature:
-* Increase max level to 9
+* Increase max level to 9.

-## Town Wizard (level 1)
+## Town Wizard (level 2)
 Local magic shop that sells, buys, and identifies magical artifacts.

 Proprietor: Boyland(Human Wizard)

 Downtime options:
-* Is pompous(level 0)
+* Is pompous.(level 0)
+* Runs a magic shop that adventures can buy/sell magic items from in game.(level 0)
-* Will completely identify magical artifacts for 75gp(level 1)
+* Will completely identify magical artifacts for 75gp.(level 1)
+  * Will not reveal curses.
+* Can strip magic essence out of an object, which destroys the object.(level 2)
+  * Cursed items will behave...unpredictable.

-Improve this feature to level 2 to gain the following options:
+Improve this feature to level 3 to gain the following options:
-* Can strip magic essence out of an object(destroying it)
+* Will completely identify magical artifacts for free.

 ## Blacksmith (level 2)

 Proprietor: Flint Fleetwhistle(Dwarf Craftsman)

 Downtime options:
-* Will buy/sell normal armor or weapons(level 0)
+* Will buy/sell normal armor or weapons.(level 0)
-* Can reforge weapons/armor at cost(level 1)
+* Can reforge weapons/armor at cost.(level 1)
-* Can graft magical properties into non magical weapons/armor given materials; magical essence, another weapon/armor, or sometimes just gp(level 2)
+* Can graft magical properties into non-magical weapons/armor given materials; magical essence + weapon/armor.(level 2)

 Improve this feature to level 3 to gain the following options:
-* Can graft magical properties into existing magical weapons/armor given materials(magical essence, another weapon/armor)
+* Can graft magical properties into magical weapons/armor given magical essence + gp, limit of 2 magical effects.
-  * Requires a Magical Forge
+  * Requires a *magical forge*.

 ## Improve Padfoot’s Landing
 Spend your Downtime Action building an improvement for Viriskali.
 Pay the cost to establish a new town feature or level up an existing town feature.